MicrosoftDocs/sql-docs/docs/reporting-services/tutorial-step-04-add-table-to-report-reporting-services.md

 ## Add a table data region and fields to a report layout

-Here, you add a table data region to your report layout and populate it with fields from your dataset to display organized data.
+In this section, you add a table data region to your report layout and populate it with fields from your dataset to display organized data.

-1. Make sure your Sales Order report is open in Visual Studio.
+1. Open your Sales Order report definition file (*.rdl*) in Visual Studio.

 1. Select the **Toolbox** tab in the left pane of the Report Designer.
-If you don't see the **Toolbox** tab, select **View** menu > **Toolbox**.
+If you don't see the **Toolbox** tab, select **View** > **Toolbox**.

 1. Choose the **Table** object and drag it to the report design surface.
 You can also add a table to the report from the design surface.
 Right-click the design surface and select **Insert** > **Table**.